-Player matches the notes that will scroll on-screen to by touching or strumming the laser strings with his fingers (or a star shaped guitar pick or plectrum,) in order to score points.
-If he succeeds, Orpheus’ll leave unharmed from Hell along his beloved Eurydice, by softening the heart of the evil beasts.
+The player has to try to match the notes that will scroll on-screen by touching or strumming the laser strings of the lyre with his/her fingers (or with a star shaped guitar pick or plectrum) in order to score points.
+If the player succeeds, Orpheus’ll leave unharmed from Hell with his beloved Eurydice, by softening the heart of the evil beasts.

 The screen is divided in two in horizontal axis.
 On the bottom half, the strings and notes are displayed.
-On the top half there is Orpheus facing kawaii beasts of excessive proportions (and tenderly frightening).
+On the top half, Orpheus faces kawaii beasts of excessive proportions (and tenderly frightening).

-The visual style of the experience combines elements of old designs with modern iconic forms.
-It incorporates curves and soft shapes with other straight and orthogonal forms to achieve (by disruptiveness), an updated modern and captivating vision of the myth.
-The aesthetic proposal is based on the glam of the ’80: is a bit punk, pop, cute and very colourful.
+The visual style of the experience combines elements of old Greek design with modern iconic forms.
+It incorporates curves and soft shapes with other straight and orthogonal forms to achieve (by disruptiveness) an updated modern and captivating vision of the myth.
+The aesthetic proposal is based on the glam of the ’80: is a bit punk, pop, cute and very colorful.